-1.2.2.
-Whilst originally the haul route was anticipated to be at grade it is now intended to be up to 300mm above grade.
-It is anticipated that with the incorporation of measures including appropriately sized watercourse crossings and flood culverts where the route passes through the floodplain, the risk of the haul road exacerbating flood risk will be suitably minimised.
-The final details of these measures are set out in Appendix M Flood Risk Activity Permit (Document Number WMHP-BB-SRWG1-WPP-EA-0001) of the Construction Environmental Management Plan (Document Number WMHP-BB-SRWG1-PLN-PM-0001) submitted to discharge Condition 24 of Planning Permission 192928.
+1.2.4.
+Details of the proposed haul road are also set out in Appendix M Flood Risk Activity Permit (Document Number WMHP-BB-SRWG1-WPP-EA-0001) of the Construction Environmental Management Plan (Document Number WMHP-BB-SRWG1-PLN-PM-0001) submitted to discharge Condition 24 of Planning Permission 192928.
 A relevant extract from the FRAP is included (see Appendix B of this Addendum).
-Therefore, the environmental effect as a result of the temporary haul road is expected to be limited and not extend beyond the site boundary.
+In summary, the environmental effect as a result of the temporary haul road is expected to be limited and not extend beyond the site boundary.